Roughly 111 students graduated with a degree in Film, Video & Photographic Arts from 5 degree programs available in Minnesota.

 Any student pursuing a degree in Film, Video & Photographic Arts has to check out Augsburg College.
 Minneapolis, Minnesota is the perfect area for students who appreciate the fast moving city life.

 Due to Augsburg's excellent student-to-faculty ratio of 12:1, there are plenty of opportunities for learners to work closely with their instructors.
 Considering the fact that 7.0% of student loan borrowers have defaulted, Augsburg's default rate of 5.0% is impressive.
 Where is Augsburg doing the best?
 Check out all the school's rankings.

 It's difficult to beat Minnesota State University - Moorhead if you want to study Film, Video & Photographic Arts.
 This school is located in the suburban region of Moorhead, Minnesota, close to shops and other entertainment.

 Minnesota State University - Moorhead's default rate of 6.0% is significantly below the average of 7.0%.
 74.0% of freshmen return for their second year.
 Take a virtual tour to explore more about Minnesota State University - Moorhead's campus.

 Any student who is interested in Film, Video & Photographic Arts has to look into Saint Cloud State University.
 The location in a big city is great for scholars trying to find adequate prospects for social networking, experience, and exploration.

-Saint Cloud State University has a leading men's baseball team.
 The campus at Saint Cloud State University is highly diverse and is represented by undergrads from across 27 U.S. states and 43 nations around the world.
+Saint Cloud State University has earned a top position for quality of education for veterans and military personnel.
 A virtual tour is a good way to explore Saint Cloud State University.